FAQ Import of medicinal products

 When submitting an import notification, the Federal Office for Safety in Health Care (BASG) / Austrian Medicines and Medical Devices Agency (AGES) will determine whether the notifying party or applicant holds such a license.

 A Clinical Research Organization (CRO) may not submit a transport notification or file an application for an import certificate or a certificate of marketability unless it holds a license for the sale of medicinal products.

 Private individuals are not entitled to submit an import notification or apply for an import certificate or a certificate of marketability.
 For more information on the importation of medicinal products by private individuals, see the respective FAQ section.

-The provisions of the Medicinal Products Importation Act (AWEG) apply (i.e., an import license issued by the Federal Office for Safety in Health Care (BASG) is required).
-Beyond that, the trade in narcotic drugs and psychotropic substances falls within the remit of the Federal Ministry of Health.
-Therefore, in addition to the import license issued by BASG, an import license for medicinal products containing narcotic or psychotropic substances must be applied for.
-For more information, please refer to the website of the Austrian Federal Ministry of Health www.bmg.gv.at.
+The provisions of the Medicinal Products Importation Act (AWEG) and the Addictive Drugs Act apply.
+According to the AWEG an import license issued by the Federal Office for Safety in Health Care (BASG) is required if imported from a third country; a notification is required if imported from an EEA member state.
+According to the Addicitve Drugs Act and in addition to the AWEG, the importation of controlled substances (narcotic or psychotropic substances) require an importation licence issued by the Federal Ministry of Health.
+Therefore, an importation license for medicinal products containing narcotic or psychotropic substances must be obtained under any circumstances.
+For more information, please refer to the website of the Austrian Federal Ministry of Health.